 Typhus is the term for a group of rare bacterial infections that people can contract after being bitten by an infected insect.
-Different subspecies of the bacteria Rickettsia cause different types of typhus.
+Treatment for typhus typically involves antibiotic medications.

 In the past, typhus killed millions of people.
 Today, the disease is rare due to improvements in healthcare and sanitation.
 Nonetheless, people who live in close quarters and crowded conditions remain more vulnerable to typhus.